gl-inet/docs3.x/docs/app/cloud.md

 ### 5) Binded info on router Web Admin Panel

-After you seccessfully add router to GoodCloud, go back to router Web Admin Panel, APPLICATION -> Remote Access -> Cloud Management, press 'F5' to refresh this page, It will display the binded GoodCloud username, hover the username will show the GoodCloud account email.
+After you successfully add router to GoodCloud, go back to router Web Admin Panel, APPLICATION -> Remote Access -> Cloud Management, press 'F5' to refresh this page, It will display the binded GoodCloud username, hover the username will show the GoodCloud account email.

 ![goodcloud-binded](https://static.gl-inet.com/goodcloud/docs/goodcloud-binded.png)